YuBlum/stark-lang/README.md

 def arr_len = @len(arr);
 ```

 `len()` is actually an [overload set](#Overload-sets), not a function.
-But specifically the array function overload is a compile-time one, so it's good practice to use the `@` operator.
+But specifically the array function overload is an ensured-compile-time one, so the `@` operator is necessary.

-### Passing arrays as arguments
+### Passing arrays as parameters
-Because array values must have known compile-time length they can't be passed directly to function variable arguments.
+Because array values must have known compile-time length they can't be passed directly to function variable parameters.

-There are four ways of passing an array as arguments:
+There are four ways of passing an array as parameters:
 1. Same length arrays
 2. Pointers
 3. Constant arguments
 4. [Slices](#Slices)

 #### Passing same length arrays
-You technically can pass arrays to arguments if you specify the length:
+You technically can pass arrays as parameters if you specify the length:
 ```
 def foo(_arr = [3]u32) =>;
 def arr0 = [1, 2, 3];